-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 This report lives inside Google Analytics.

-The Benchmark Report takes a look at your individual traffic and compares it to the industry benchmark.
+The Benchmark Report looks at your individual traffic and compares it to the industry benchmark.

-Keep in mind this benchmark comes from the overall industry, not necessarily a particular niche within that sector.
+Remember that this benchmark comes from the overall industry, not necessarily a particular niche within that sector.

 You’ll see how you stack up against national players in the game.

-The most useful part of this report for you is the comparison between your own historical and current data – so you can see just how far you’ve come.
+The most useful part of this report for you is comparing your own historical and current data, so you can see just how far you’ve come.

 Google Ads Automated Insights